-A special called meeting of the Bamberg School District Two Board of Trustees will be held Monday, November 23, 2020, at 9:00 a.m.
-The meeting will be held in the Board Room of the district’s administrative office, 62 Holly Avenue, Denmark, SC.
+The Bamberg School District Two Board of Trustees will hold its regular meeting on Monday, March 1, 2021 at 5:00 p.m. in the Board Room of the district’s administrative office, 62 Holly Avenue, Denmark, SC.
+The meeting agenda is attached.

 Due to the number of positive COVID-19 cases in Bamberg County, only those individuals that are essential to the meeting and the media will be allowed.
 The meeting may be viewed on the district’s Facebook page.
 Social distancing and masks should be adhered to by all board members and others in attendance for safety purposes.